This post may contain affiliate links. Please read our disclosure policy.

 - Vanilla– The vanilla is used for both the cookie as well as the pecan pie filling.

 - Flour– You can use AP flour for this recipe.
+Either use a scale or spoon and level your flour to get the right measurements.

 - Salt– The salt will help balance out the sweetness of these cookies.

 - Baking powder– The baking powder will give a little height to these cookies.
+Make sure to use fresh baking powder for the best texture!

 - Pecans– Can’t have pecan pie without pecan!
 You can use whole pecans and chopp them or use chopped pecans.